jritchie17/reporttestingapp/README.md

 - Using the specialized scripts in the `src/analyzer/` directory

 ### Key Column Detection

-The comparison engine looks for common keywords when trying to identify the "Center" and "Account" columns.
+Note: This is no longer needed as the 'import headers' feature matches column names exactly The comparison engine looks for common keywords when trying to identify the "Center" and "Account" columns.
 After normalizing column names, any name containing the following keywords will be treated as a potential match: